Slayery777/Snake_Terminal_Game/README.md

 # Snake_Terminal_Game
 snake in terminal on python

-Try to get highest score (Currently Game only in Ukrainian lang)
+Try to get highest score

 Controls:
 -left arrow to move left